 For my search parameters, I used:

-• born 1818
+born 1818

-• lived in Howard County, Missouri.
+lived in Howard County, Missouri.

 Ancestry offered 246 possibilities.

-Unfortunately, I can't sort these results by names or filter by gender on this page.
+Unfortunately, I can't sort these results by name or filter by gender on this page.
 While I could use the Data Mining option to migrate all of these details into a spreadsheet, I opted for a No Surname Search first.
 I could always return to this option later.

 To see these search strategies in action, watch this video.

-No Surname Search on FamilySearch
+Genealogy No Surname Searches on FamilySearch

-FamilySearch is a great platform for a No Surname Search when the results don't exceed 200,000 matches.
+FamilySearch is an excellent genealogy platform for a "No Surname Search" when the results don't exceed 200,000 matches.
 You need to keep adding details to your search strategy to filter the results to keep the algorithm working correctly.

 For my search parameters, I used:

-• Given Name: Elizabeth
+Given Name: Elizabeth

-• born 1817-1818 in Virginia
+born 1817-1818 in Virginia

 FamilySearch returned 1,700 results.